This is what I've found out about the WJ Price family as they prospered in America.

-PHOTO: The brothers at the shop on Aubert.
+PHOTO: Some of the brothers at the shop on Aubert, with friends.

 Nothing is really known about Mary Ann, except the oral history of her death.
 The birth record I found fits the overall Price family story.
 It makes her the oldest child, born where her mother was working.
-Her parents married 1 to 3 months before she was born.
+Her parents married within three months of her birth.

 B. in Sudbury (Derbyshire) England, Aug 1883.
 D. Feb 1965

 1900 census.
 Working as a carpenter's helper (with his father, I assume).

 1930 210 Sarah (Melrose Apartments at Sara and West Pine), living with wife Magdelen (age 47, parents from Germany).
 Working as a carpenter.

 1940 [is this him?]
 Widowed, living alone at 739 Byron Place, Clayton MO, where he worked as a janitor in an apartment house, making $840 for 52 weeks of work in 1939.
 He also had non-wage income (assumed to be carpentry).

 Frank's Army Card from the Missouri State Archives.
 Served in WWI.